Cloud Infrastructure Types, Requirements and Benefits

 Requirement 1: Service and Resource Management

 A cloud infrastructure virtualizes all components of a data center.
 Service management is a measured package of applications and services that end users can easily deploy and manage via a public and/or private cloud vendor.
 And a simplified tool to outline and gauge services is vital for cloud administrators to market functionality.
-Service management need to contain resource maintenance, resource guarantees, billing cycles, and measured regulations.
+Service management needs to contain resource maintenance, resource guarantees, billing cycles, and measured regulations.
 Once deployed, management services should help create policies for data and workflows to make sure it’s fully efficient and processes are delivered to systems in the cloud.

 Requirement 2: Data Center Management Tools Integration